On this page

 The most well studied dioxin is TCDD.
 At very high doses it may cause a severe acne-like skin condition known as chloracne and cancer in some people.

-The adverse health effects associated with TCDD exposure are not yet fully known.
+The adverse health effects associated with TCDD exposure are not fully known.
 Animal studies show immune, reproductive and developmental effects.
-Although the evidence of non-cancer effects in people is to date limited, these animal studies have been used internationally to establish health-based guidelines for exposure to dioxins in soil, air and food.
+These animal studies have been used internationally to establish health-based guidelines for exposure to dioxins in soil, air and food.

 The first evidence that dioxin may cause cancer was an animal study published in 1978 but it was not till 1997 that dioxin was classified as a human carcinogen (cancer causing agent) by the International Agency for Research on Cancer (IARC).